 What did these two women have in common, and what can we learn from them?
 Both of them, as long time members of Ananda Village, spent their lives practicing the teachings of Paramhansa Yogananda — meditation, selfless service and love for God.

 The teachings of yoga are full of lessons on this very important process.
 Not coincidentally, the practices that prepare us to leave this earth in freedom also give us a deeper, more dynamic spiritual life right now.

 Call to God inwardly

 Mahatma Gandhi was heard to say, “Rama, Rama” as he fell to the ground after being assassinated.
-A friend, on hearing this story, told me that he hoped for the presence of mind to call to God when he dies.
+A friend, upon hearing this story, told me that he hopes for the presence of mind to call to God when he dies.

 Tie up karmic loose ends

 Secondly, we can begin tying up all of our karmic loose ends right now.
 Paula phoned a few people in her last days apologizing for misunderstandings.
 To one friend she said, “That was weighing heavily on me.
 I’m glad we’re both big enough gals to put it behind us.”

 Bella asked her sister near the end, “Have we worked everything out between us?”
 After her sister answered yes, Bella said, “I think I’ve worked everything out with everyone.”